Street Fighter 3: 3rd Strike/System

 Universal Overhead

-A quick overhead attack that hits crouching opponents.
+A hopping overhead attack that hits crouching opponents.

 • MP+MK